tczz1989/frameDiff/README.md

 # frameDiff
-find the frame which is different from the begining
+find the frame which is different from the beginning